I'm a provider

 The policy also addresses use of the HE4 as a stand-alone test for evaluating women with ovarian masses who have not been diagnosed with ovarian cancer.
 Such patients undergo a diagnostic workup to determine whether the risk of malignancy is sufficiently high to warrant surgical removal.
 In patients for whom surgery is indicated, further evaluation may be warranted to determine if surgical referral to a specialist with expertise in ovarian cancer is warranted.
-The Risk of Ovarian Malignancy Algorithm (ROMA) combines HE4, CA-125 and menopausal status into a numeric score.
-ROMA has been cleared by FDA for predicting risk that an adnexal mass is malignant; this test is considered separately in the Proteomics-Based Testing Related to Ovarian Cancer medical policy.
+The Risk of Ovarian Malignancy Algorithm (ROMA) combines HE4, CA 125 and menopausal status into a numeric score.
+ROMA has been cleared by FDA for predicting risk that an adnexal mass is malignant; this test is considered separately in the Multimarker Serum Testing Related to Ovarian Cancer medical policy.

 In March 2010, the ARCHITECT™ HE4 (Abbott Diagnostics, developed jointly with Fujirebio Diagnostics), an automated version of the HE4 EIA test, was cleared by the FDA for the same indications.
-The ARCHITECT HE4 test is being distributed in the United States by Quest Diagnostics (Madison, NJ).
+The ARCHITECT™ HE4 test is being distributed in the United States by Quest Diagnostics (Madison, NJ).

 Measurement of HE4 is investigational for all indications.